 Best to pay down student loans — Sallie Mae Accelerate℠

 The Sallie Mae Accelerate℠ card gives you bonus cash back when you use your rewards to pay down your student loan.
-The card offers Unlimited 1.25% cash back on every purchase, and a 25% bonus on your cash back rewards used to pay down your student loans
+The card offers

 What to look out for.
 While the ability to earn additional cash back when using your rewards to pay down student loan debt is an added bonus, there are cards available that offer 1.5% cash back on every purchase, as well as a sign-up bonus.

 For example, the $0-annual-fee Chase Freedom Unlimited® card lets you earn Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 Best for bonus cash back — Sallie Mae Evolve℠